-The Write Status Register (WRSR) instruction allows the user to enable or disable the block protection and Status Register write protection features by writing "0"s or "1"s into BP3, BP2, BP1, BP0, and SRWD bits.
-Also WRSR instruction allows the user to disable or enable quad operation by writing "0" or "1" into QE bit.
+The Write Status Register (WRSR) instruction allows the user to enable or disable the block protection and volatile/non-volatile Status Register write protection features by writing "0"s or "1"s into the volatile/non-volatile BP3, BP1, BP0, and SRWD bits.
+Also WRSR instruction allows the user to disable or enable quad operation by writing "0" or "1" into the volatile/non-volatile QE bit.

-To write Status Register bits, a standard Write Enable (06h) instruction must previously have been executed for the device to accept Write Status Register (01h) instruction (Status Register bit WEL must equal 1).
+To write non-volatile Status Register bits, a standard Write Enable (06h) instruction must previously have been executed for the device to accept Write Status Register (01h) instruction (Status Register bit WEL must equal 1).